Text-to-SQL Data Synthesis Pipeline

 3.2.1 API LLM Service Configuration

-In DataFlow, the APILLMServing_request
+In DataFlow, we use the APILLMServing_request

-class manages API-based LLM services.
+class to manage API-based LLM services.

-api_llm_serving = APILLMServing_request(
+llm_serving = APILLMServing_request(

 max_workers=100